zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

    Similarly rename the combo graph.

-4. Rename Canvas
+3. Rename Canvas
-   Rename individual Canvas: Financials Overview.
+   Rename individual Canvas to "Financials Overview".
     ![](./images/oascdb49.png " ")

-5. Analyzing Expenses
+4. Analyzing Expenses
     Select (+) symbol on the bottom to add another canvas, in this canvas we will add visulizations analysing expenses.
     ![](./images/oascdb69.png " ")